Application of the Lagrange mesh method in continuum-discretized coupled-channels calculations: Benchmark calculation: + Ni at EL=80.0 MeV

-We firstly apply RLLM in the calculations for $d$+$^{58}$Ni at EL=80.0 MeV, which has been variously studied in the past \cite{Austern1987,Yahiro1986,Matsumoto2003,Moro2009}.
+We firstly perform calculations for $d$+$^{58}$Ni reaction at EL=80.0 MeV, which has been variously studied in the past \cite{Austern1987,Yahiro1986,Matsumoto2003,Moro2009,Druet2010}.
 It would be a good test to check the correctness of our work.
-In the successful calculation by T. Druet et al. \cite{Druet2012} for this reaction, the coupled channels equations were solved by $R$-matrix method with variational method.
-In that way, it was required to compute the inversion of a $N_{ch}N_{var}$-dimensional matrix, where $N_{ch}$ is the number of channels and $N_{var}$ is the number of basis functions used to solve coupled channels equations.
-As shown in Ref. \cite{Druet2012}, $N_{var}$ should be 50 and 100 to obtain converged elastic scattering angular distribution and breakup cross section respectively.
+In the successful calculation by T. Druet et al. \cite{Druet2010}, the coupled channel equations were solved by $R$-matrix approach.
+In that way, it was required to compute the inversion of a $N_{ch}N_{var} \times N_{ch}N_{var}$ matrix, where $N_{ch}$ is the number of channels and $N_{var}$ is the number of basis functions used to solve coupled channel equations.
+As shown in Ref. \cite{Druet2010}, $N_{var}$ should be 50 and 100 to obtain converging elastic scattering angular distribution and breakup cross section respectively.

-In the finite-difference method based on Numerov algorithm \cite{Yang1980}, it is required to compute the inversion of a $N_{ch}$-dimensional matrix for $R_m / \Delta R$ times, where $R_m$ is the asymptotic radius and $\Delta R$ is the step length.
-For this reaction, $R_m$=20 fm and $h$=0.05 fm are enough to obtain converged results.
-As the time complexity of the inversion for a $M$-dimensional matrix is $O(M^3)$, finite-difference method will be much faster than the $R$-matrix method ( $R_m/\Delta R\ll N_{var}^{3}$ ) in solving coupled channels equations if $N_{ch}$ is same for two methods.
+In Yang's improved Numerov algorithm \cite{Yang1980}, it is required to perform matrix multiplication and matrix inversion both for $R_m / \Delta R$ times (if $R_0$=0, see \ref{appe-Yang} for details). $R_m$ is the asymptotic radius.
+The dimensions of the matrices to be computed are all $N_{ch} \times N_{ch}$.
+For this reaction, $R_m$=30 fm and $\Delta R$=0.05 fm are overly enough to obtain converging results.
+As the time complexity of the inversion of a $M \times M$ matrix and the multiplication of two $M \times M$ matrices are both $O(M^3)$, Yang's method will be much faster than the $R$-matrix approach ( $R_m/\Delta R\ll N_{var}^{3}$ ) in solving coupled channel equations if $N_{ch}$ is same for two methods.

-We follow the work of Yahiro et al.\cite{Yahiro1982}, using the same potentials.
-Deuteron is composed of proton and neutron.
-The ground state of deuteron is restricted to be $1S$ state. $S$- and $D$-wave continuum states are included in CDCC calculations.
+It should be emphasized that we perform calculations on this reaction just for verifying the correctness of our work.
+Therefore, we use the same potentials and calculation conditions as T. Druet et al.\cite{Druet2010} and compare our results with experimental data and their work.
+The ground state of the deuteron is restricted to be $1s$ state. $l_{\max}$=$\lambda_{\max}$=4.
 The spins of proton and neutron are ignored so that $l$=$j$=$I$.
-The proton-target and neutron-target optical potentials are multipole expanded up to $\lambda$=4 for the calculations of $V_{\beta ,\beta'}^J$.
-The procedure stopes solving CDCC equations if the absorbtion from the elastic channel is less than 0.02 mb for three successive $J$ sets.
-This stop condition is also used in the latter calculations.
+The continuum states up to $k_{\max}$=1.2 fm$^{-1}$ are taken into calculations.